Johnny-Nhat-Trung-Le/INF112-project/README.md

 ## Om spillet
 * Lil bro has been on a journey and is starting his adventure back home.
-* Help Lil bro find his way back home by traversing through mountains and terrains.
+* Help Lil bro find his way back home safely by jumping and traversing through mountains and terrains.

 ## Kontroll
   * Brukerenstyrerspillerenvedåbrukedissetastene: